 We love making PVC banners.
 We love everything from seeing a stunning design onscreen, seeing the design printed, rolling it up and putting it in the post.

 In fact, we love it so much we thought it’d be a great idea to give you an insight into what the process is like.

-From material to mounting, here’s a five-step guide to your banner printing process.
+From material to mounting, here’s a five-step guide to how are pvc banners made.

 We know how frustrating it can be to receive a banner, only to find the design doesn’t look as great as it did on screen.
 To help avoid that, we take the time to check over designs before the printing process begins.

 Usually, we’re looking for a design that’s big enough for the banner, and meets a standard of 300dpi resolution.
 This means that it’s prepared for print and will remain crystal clear when our digital printer does its work.